Меню:

 Fixtures

-Fixtures — special objects that are used to implement setup and cleanup data/resources required to execution of unit tests.
-Separation of code onto fixtures and actual test code, allows to simplify unit test's code, and use same initialization code for different test cases and test suites.
+Fixtures — special objects that are used to implement setup and cleanup of data/resources required for execution of unit tests.
+Separation of code between fixtures and actual test code, allows to simplify unit test's code, and use the same initialization code for different test cases and test suites.

 Fixtures in Boost.Test are usually implemented as classes/structs where constructor performs initialization of data, while destructor performs cleanup.
 For example: